DORA · DORA Article 28 RoI · NIS2 · Basel III OR · FAIR-based Quantification · European-built

 Integrated 3LoD Governance

-End-to-end accountability from analyst assessment to board escalation.
-1LoD: Analyst + ICT Custodian + Business Owner.
-2LoD: CISO — methodological review and action plan oversight.
-Full audit trail, structured rework flow, BO Decision Guidance with ROI flags, Tier 1 DORA escalation banner.
-One workflow engine built around the governance model regulators expect.
+End-to-end accountability from analyst assessment to board escalation, across all three modules.
+1LoD: Analyst + ICT Custodian / Risk Coordinator / Vendor Manager.
+2LoD: CISO + OR Manager + CRO.
+Full audit trail, structured rework flow, BO Decision Guidance, Tier 1 DORA escalation, signed RoI snapshots.
+One workflow engine across CR, OR, and TPP.

 Workflow